D3vLuis5/First-repo/README.md

 # First-repo
 Only Test

-This reposetory is made to test the 11H connection.
+This repository is made to test the 11H connection.